-The maximum funding amount available per organisation is $20,000 (excluding GST)
+The maximum funding amount available per organisation is $15,000 (GST exclusive).

 Grant amounts awarded will be determined as part of the assessment process and may not be the same amount applied for.
 Amounts will be allocated to make the most effective use of the WLIS program funds.

-To be eligible to apply, an applicant must satisfy all the following criteria:
+To be eligible to apply, organisations must satisfy all the following criteria:

-- Organisations must co-contribute to the project either financially or through staff contribution or resources.
+- Organisations must co-contribute to the project either financially, through staff contribution or resources.
 The organisation is also responsible for all project administration costs.

-- Organisation has no outstanding acquittal or reporting requirements with Sport Australia
+- Organisation has no overdue WLIS acquittal or reporting requirements with the ASC

 - Organisation is not named in the National Redress Scheme for Institutional Child Sexual Abuse on its list of “Institutions that have not joined or signified their intent to join the Scheme”.